Everyday Food Safety

 Maintain labeled retention samples with complete production traceability under market-like conditions.

 Sample Records: Sample Retention Log Sheet, Retention Sample Register with date and time of sampling, batch/lot number, quantity retained, storage conditions, expiry or production date, and responsible personnel signature.
-Photos or physical ID tags for retained units and temperature/humidity logs for the retention room (if applicable)
+Photos or physical ID tags, and temperature/humidity logs.

 L. Sub-contracting of Manufacture